 See Related: Important Pros and Cons of Travel Insurance

 What is a Travel Agent?

 Simply put, a travel agent sells lodging, entertainment activities, and transport to travelers – individuals and groups.

 Travel Agent Salary

 Secondly, you’ll get a commission split.
 Since this differs from one agency to another, you must decide beforehand with your workplace.
 For example, if you’re taking clients to see villages in England, you’ll also book hotels for them.
 If your agency has a 70-30 split, you’ll get 30% of the commissions while 70% goes to the agency.

 Work From Home Travel Agent Salary

 Once you have a vast clientele, you can work for yourself.
-Nowadays, travel agent jobs to work from home are pretty common.
+Nowadays, travel agents working from home are very common.
 However, for that, you must have rounded sufficient clients.
 You won’t get the base salary working as a home-based travel agent.
 But you’ll be able to keep 100% of the commission.

 For example, if you’re taking a couple for a 36-hour trip to Paris and an error on your part makes them miss their flights, you’re liable to pay for the seats.
 Therefore, you need insurance, which is quite expensive.